-The industrial specialty has a population of ninety five tax parcels, including privately owned improvements on government owned land, located throughout King County.
+The industrial specialty has a population of ninety tax parcels.

-For the 2015 revalue year, five parcels, presently improved and used for broadcasting facilities, are included in the specialty category for industrial property.
-Although these properties were not built for manufacturing nor intended for use as such, they were included in the industrial specialty for revalue due to the special purpose nature of these facilities.
+For the 2016 revalue year, four parcels, presently improved and used as non-exempt broadcasting facilities, are included in the specialty category for industrial property.
+Although these properties were not built for manufacturing nor intended for use as such, they were included in the industrial specialty for revalue due to the special purpose nature of their facilities.